JAMES D. ROSEN

 FRANK N. DIMEO, JR.

-In his over thirty years as an attorney, Frank has litigated cases before Judges and Juries and has appeared at all Appellate levels of both Pennsylvania and New Jersey Courts.
+In his over thirty-five years as an attorney, Frank has litigated cases before Judges and Juries and has appeared at all Appellate levels in the State Courts of Pennsylvania and New Jersey.

-Frank has also litigated cases in the Eastern and Middle Districts of the Federal Courts of Pennsylvania and New Jersey.
+Frank has also litigated cases in the Federal Courts of Pennsylvania and New Jersey.
 He has also had the privilege of arguing cases before the Third Circuit of the United States Court of Appeals.

 Frank has had the rewarding experience of representing countless clients in diverse areas of the law. to ensure that they obtained the justice they deserved.
-Frank's clients are families who unexpectedly lost loved ones due to medical malpractice, individuals unjustly charged with crimes, patrons of businesses harmed by unsafe business practices, workers seriously hurt on the job, spouses facing an undeserved termination of their marriage and an uncertain future, emerging businesses facing unfair monopolistic practices limiting competition, shareholders whose investment are placed unfairly at risk, motorists and pedestrians expreiving trauma due to vehicle collisions, and citizens whose civil rights have been violated.
+Frank's clients include families who unexpectedly lost loved ones due to medical malpractice, individuals unjustly charged with crimes, patrons of businesses harmed by unsafe business practices, workers seriously hurt on the job, emerging businesses facing unfair monopolistic practices limiting competition, shareholders whose investment are placed unfairly at risk, motorists and pedestrians expreiving trauma due to vehicle collisions, and citizens whose civil rights have been violated.

-Each one of these clients reached out to Frank to represent them in their times of need, confident that Frank would obtain the relief that they sought and deserved.
+Each one of these clients reached out to Frank to represent them in their times of need, confident that he would obtain the relief that they sought and were due.

-Frank has also served as a Judge Pro Tem and Arbitrator in the Philadelphia Court of Common Pleas, using his varied experience in resolving numerous cases pending before the Court.
+Frank has also served as a Judge Pro Tem and Arbitrator for many years in the Philadelphia Court of Common Pleas, using his varied experience in resolving numerous cases pending before the Court.

 Frank served many years on the Board of Governors and as an Officer of the Justinian Society of Philadelphia, an educational, nonprofit organization of lawyers who are interested in all things Italian, which was founded in 1935.
 Frank was elected and served as Chancellor of the organization in 2016 and 2017 and remains on the Board of Governors mentoring the newest members.